Transcript: U.S. Meat Supply Flying at Half Staph

-Reseachers “collected and tested a total of 136 meat and poultry samples from 5 US cities, encompassing 80 unique brands from 26 grocery stores.
+Researchers “collected and tested a total of 136 meat and poultry samples from 5 US cities, encompassing 80 unique brands from 26 grocery stores.”
 They tested retail beef, chicken, pork, and turkey.
 Any guess as to which was most contaminated?

-Staph “contamination was most common among turkey samples, followed by pork, chicken, then beef.
-Three quarters of retail turkey tested positive, and overall, 47% of U.S. retail meat…tested, was found contaminated with staph, and multidrug resistance was common.
+Staph “contamination was most common among turkey samples, followed by pork, chicken, and [then] beef. ” Three-quarters of retail turkey tested positive, and overall, 47% of U.S. retail meat tested was found contaminated with staph, and “multidrug resistance was common.”

-Conclusion: “Conventional concentrated animal feeding operations (CAFOs, or so called factory farms) provide all the necessary components for the emergence and proliferation of multidrug-resistant zoonotic, or animal-to-human pathogens.
+Conclusion: “Conventional concentrated animal feeding operations (CAFOs [or, so-called factory farms]) provide all the necessary components for the emergence and proliferation of multidrug-resistant zoonotic [or animal-to-human] pathogens.
 In the United States, billions of food animals are raised in densely stocked CAFOs, where antibiotics are routinely administered in feed and water for extended periods to healthy animals.
-The CDC has shown that multidrug-resistant E. coli and Enterococcus species are prevalent among US meat and poultry products.
-Our findings indicate that multidrug-resistant Staph aureus should be added to the list of antibiotic-resistant pathogens that routinely contaminate our food supply.”
+[The CDC] has shown that multidrug-resistant E. coli and Enterococcus species are prevalent among US meat and poultry products.
+Our findings indicate that multidrug-resistant Staph aureus should be added to the list of [antibiotic]-resistant pathogens that routinely now contaminate our food supply.”